andreykoch/DeepFRAG/README.md

-The requirements.txt list all packages in the environment.
+The requirements.txt lists all packages in the environment.